 The Big FAQ 1 has shaken up the meta and armies have risen and fallen.
 Let’s take a look at how it affected each army.

-Yesterday Goatboy took at the “winners” and “loser” of the FAQ, noting that gun lines got better for instance.
+Last week, Goatboy took a look at the “winners” and “losers” of the FAQ, noting that gun lines got better for instance.
 Due to all these changes, some armies got a lot better, while others suffered.
 Today lets take a quick look at how each army was affected by the FAQ.
+We’ve covered a bunch of armies already in Part 1 and Part 2, so lets dig into our studio mandated 3rd part and take a look at some Index armies.

 Don’t agree with my assessment?
 Let us know, down in the comments!